 - Keeping Nation’s secrets safe.

 - Find out means to make the nation stronger by technological innovation and scientific research.

-- Maintain records of every crucial detail that can serve as a reference in future.
+- Maintain records of every crucial detail that can serve as a reference in the future.

 - Ensure that execution is systematic.

-- Accept challenges and keep the Space research programmes abreast with those of other countries.
+- Accept challenges and keep the Space research programs abreast with those of other countries.

 - Remain answerable to legal and official matters.

 - Communicate with the team when the pressure is high and performance is a must.
 Motivating other team members is a key responsibility of a leader.